Fighting Acne at Any Age

 For moderate to severe acne, talk to a doctor or dermatologist.
 He can prescribe special cleansing products, creams to dry out the acne or, in some cases, oral antibiotics.

-In addition, for women whose acne is caused by a hormonal imbalance, taking oral contraceptives can help reduce the development of pimples.
-Some contraceptives are even specially formulated for this purpose.
+For women whose acne is caused by a hormonal imbalance, taking certain brands of oral contraceptives can help reduce the development of pimples.
+Ask your doctor or pharmacist about this option.

 Do you have questions about acne and its treatment?
-Talk to your pharmacist.
-He can help!
+Talk to your family pharmacist or dermo-cosmetic consultant.
+They are there to help!

 Did you find this article interesting?
 Recommend it to a friend!